pawel-cygal/ansible/tinc_vpn/README.md

-#This is simple ansible playbook which installs Tinc mesh vpn client on Ubuntu or Centos operation system.
+#This is simple ansible playbook which installs Tinc mesh vpn client on Ubuntu/Debian or Centos operation system.

 ##example: